 - Run banquet room/Private Dining Room (PDR) rentals through the POS.

 - We recommend that you pay out ALL tips through payroll.
-If you do this, then all cash tips will need to be reported as tips received in the POS, or separately broken out in the daily deposit slips.
+If you do this, all cash tips must be reported as tips received in the POS or separately broken out in the daily deposit slips.

-- If an invoice is paid COD, please write “Paid with Check XX” on the invoice before uploading to Marginedge, Xtrachef, or Craftable.
+- If your team pays a vendor via check, please describe the payment in the check memo and write “Paid with Check XX” on the related invoice (if applicable) before uploading it to Marginedge, Xtrachef, or Restaurant365.

 - Pay owner-operators reasonable compensation (market rate) via guaranteed payments (for partnerships) or payroll (for S-corps/C-corps)

 - Don’t pay employees outside of payroll.
 If they need to get paid in advance, then write a check with “Employee Advance” written on it.